kjosib/kjosib.github.io/instrumentation.md

 Now, if for some reason instrumentation-listener needs to know what transaction is active, that becomes a matter between the listener and the RPC layer's management interface.

+## Consideration for Subclass Polymorphism (a.k.a.
+Virtual Methods)

+I've implied that everything a `DiscountService` returns will handle an `applyToCart` method call sensibly.
+But adding instrumentation in the manner I've described now means that every `applyToCart` method everywhere becomes separately responsible for including that decorator.
+At first glance, that sounds like an advantage to Pete's method with traditional dependency injection: there's one place calling `applyToCart`, so that one place can handle the associated event announcement, once-and only once.

+But what if it's not?

+What if some other thing calls `applyToCart` without mentioning the fact, and then bizarre behavior ensues?

+**That would be bad.**

+Within the *Decorative Instrumentation* expanded universe, you can take several approaches.

+* You could simply rely on code review to ensure that every definition of an `applyToCart` method is properly decorated.
+Then no *caller* can forget because there's nothing *to* forget.
+* You could design a meta-class (or parametric family of them) which automatically decorates methods according to some rule, such as if a method by the same name is also decorated in a super-class.
+* You could invent that heinous aspect-oriented-programming system I mentioned earlier.
+* You could even, on rare occasions, *break the rules* and directly publish a message to a channel.

+## Consideration for Functional Style

+If you're up on the

+## Conclusion

+There's no question that instrumentation adds code.